 How Motivated Reasoning Creates a Press Secretary In Your Customer's Mind

-> Customers rationalize what they already want, in spite of our best intentions
+Customers rationalize what they already want in spite of their best intentions.

-> We have many reasons customers should buy from us: Our products are better, cheaper, more innovative, or deliver something unique.
+We have many reasons customers should buy from us: Our products are better, cheaper, more innovative, or deliver something unique.
 Yet customers don’t use much rationale until after they make a decision.
 Understanding why this happens unlocks new levers for growth.

 Customers first process our products with very fast filtering to see if what we offer even belongs in their world.
 That filtering is shaped by their values - what’s essential to a customer before considering features and benefits.
 Those values come from various sources, especially their worldview as conservative or liberal.
 It’s why conservative and liberal customers align with different brands, buy different products, and consume different media.